How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Numerical results

 \item The goals of Step 2 are twofold: (a) to check the numerical reliability of the computation of $\vartheta $ in Step 1; and (b) to compute lower bounds on the size of the test, if necessary.
 We do the following for $ \alpha \in \{0.05,0.1\}$:

-If $\vartheta _{\min }$, the smallest $\vartheta $ identified in Step 1, turns out to be smaller than $\alpha $, we further compute null rejection probabilities for strategically chosen variance parameters (assuming normality and using the design matrix $X$ leading to $\vartheta _{\min }$) to check the numerical reliability of $\vartheta _{\min }$.
-If the numerical check described in Section \ref{sec:stp2} in Appendix \ref{App compu} is not passed, we update $\vartheta _{\min }$.
+If $\vartheta _{\min }$, the overall smallest $\vartheta $ identified in Step 1, turns out to be smaller than $\alpha $, we further check the numerical reliability of $\vartheta _{\min }$ by making use of the null rejection probabilities computed in Step 1.
+If this numerical check, described in Section \ref{sec:stp2} in Appendix \ref{App compu}, is not passed, we update $\vartheta _{\min }$.
 Once this check is passed, we distinguish two cases: (i) If $\vartheta _{\min }<\alpha $ or if the maximum of the null rejection probabilities just referred to (maximized over the strategically chosen variance parameters) exceeds $3\alpha $, we stop.
 For these cases we report the value of $\vartheta _{\min }$ together with the maximal rejection probability obtained for the design matrix pertaining to $ \vartheta _{\min }$. (ii) For the exceptional set of tests for which $ \vartheta _{\min }\geq \alpha $ and the maximum of the null rejection probabilities does not exceed $3\alpha $ we perform a second search (again sampling as in Step 1) to find design matrices leading to high rejection probabilities under the null.
 For these cases we report the highest null rejection probability found, and the value of $\vartheta $ corresponding to the design matrix that led to the highest null rejection probability. \end{enumerate}